chinapedia/wikipedia.abstract.en/Page/Nikola_Tesla.md

 Birthday press conferences

-Nikola_Tesla_on_Time_Magazine_1931.jpg commemorating his 75th birthday]] In 1931, a young science-fiction writer whom Tesla befriended, Kenneth Swezey, organized a celebration for the inventor's 75th birthday.[142]
+commemorating his 75th birthday]] In 1931, a young science-fiction writer whom Tesla befriended, Kenneth Swezey, organized a celebration for the inventor's 75th birthday.[142]
 Tesla received congratulatory letters from more than 70 pioneers in science and engineering, including Albert Einstein,[143] and he was also featured on the cover of _Time_ magazine.[144]
 The cover caption "All the world's his power house" noted his contribution to electrical power generation.
 The party went so well that Tesla made it an annual event, an occasion where he would put out a large spread of food and drink—featuring dishes of his own creation.
 He invited the press in order to see his inventions and hear stories about his past exploits, views on current events, and sometimes baffling claims.

-Teslathoughtcamera.jpeg At the 1932 party, Tesla claimed he had invented a motor that would run on cosmic rays.
+At the 1932 party, Tesla claimed he had invented a motor that would run on cosmic rays.
 In 1933 at age 77, Tesla told reporters at the event that, after 35 years of work, he was on the verge of producing proof of a new form of energy.
 He claimed it was a theory of energy that was "violently opposed" to Einsteinian physics, and could be tapped with an apparatus that would be cheap to run and last 500 years.
 He also told reporters he was working on a way to transmit individualized private radio wavelengths, working on breakthroughs in metallurgy, and developing a way to photograph the retina to record thought.[145]

 At the 1934 occasion, Tesla told reporters he had designed a superweapon he claimed would end all war.[146][147]
 He would call it "teleforce", but was usually referred to as his death ray.[148]
 Tesla described it as a defensive weapon that would be put up along the border of a country to be used against attacking ground-based infantry or aircraft.
 Tesla never revealed detailed plans of how the weapon worked during his lifetime, but in 1984, they surfaced at the Nikola Tesla Museum archive in Belgrade.
 The treatise, _The New Art of Projecting Concentrated Non-dispersive Energy through the Natural Media_, described an open-ended vacuum tube with a gas jet seal that allows particles to exit, a method of charging slugs of tungsten or mercury to millions of volts, and directing them in streams (through electrostatic repulsion).
 Tesla tried to interest the US War Department,[149] the United Kingdom, the Soviet Union, and Yugoslavia in the device.[150]